C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Abstract

 \section{Abstract}

 Low-Rank Adaptation (LoRA) offers a cost-effective solution for fine-tuning large language models (LLMs), but it often produces overconfident predictions in data-scarce few-shot settings.
 To address this issue, several classical statistical learning approaches have been repurposed for scalable uncertainty-aware LoRA fine-tuning.
 However, these approaches neglect how input characteristics affect the predictive uncertainty estimates.
 To address this limitation, we propose Contextual Low-Rank Adaptation (\textbf{C-LoRA}) as a novel uncertainty-aware and parameter efficient fine-tuning approach, by developing new lightweight LoRA modules contextualized to each input data sample to dynamically adapt uncertainty estimates.
 Incorporating data-driven contexts into the parameter posteriors, C-LoRA mitigates overfitting, achieves well-calibrated uncertainties, and yields robust predictions.
-Extensive experiments demonstrate that C-LoRA consistently outperforms the state-of-the-art uncertainty-aware LoRA methods in both uncertainty quantification and model generalization.
+Extensive experiments {on LLaMA2-7B models} demonstrate that C-LoRA consistently outperforms the state-of-the-art uncertainty-aware LoRA methods in both uncertainty quantification and model generalization.
 Ablation studies further confirm the critical role of our contextual modules in capturing sample-specific uncertainties.
-C-LoRA sets a new standard for robust, uncertainty-aware LLM fine-tuning in few-shot regimes.
+C-LoRA sets a new standard for robust, uncertainty-aware LLM fine-tuning in few-shot regimes. {Although our experiments are limited to 7B models, our method is architecture-agnostic and, in principle, applies beyond this scale; studying its scaling to larger models remains an open problem.} Our code is available at \url{https://github.com/ahra99/c_lora}.